NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B
     - Has slightly less lift
     - Stun in strings reduced by 9 frames
+- 6A
+    - Does not stagger anymore
+    - Leaves opponents on the ground on hit
+    - Has have 26 hitstun allowing followups after the move ends
 - 4A
     - Has more stun
     - The looping of the animation is adjusted to 14 frames from 20